How to Add Social Media Icons to an Email Signature

 Here’s how to set it up:

-Make this list as robust as you can.
-It’s an incredibly effective, set-it-and-forget-it way to keep your comments section clean around the clock.
+Make this list as comprehensive as possible.
+It’s an effective, set-it-and-forget-it way to keep your comments section clean around the clock.

 Right underneath the Content Moderation section, you'll find the Profanity Filter.
 Facebook uses its own list of commonly reported offensive words and phrases.
 You can turn this on by selecting either of two levels:

-Using this is a no-brainer for any professional Page.
-Just flip it on and let Facebook do some of the basic cleanup for you.
+Using this is a smart choice for any professional Page.
+Just flip it on and let Facebook handle some of the basic cleanup for you.

 Beyond Facebook's formal settings, a few strategic actions can help you shape the conversation.